roblieblang/luthien/README.md

 # Luthien

 ## Overview

 Playlist conversion tool for Spotify and Youtube.
 There and back again.

 ## Requirements

 - Docker
--

-## Running the Whole App
-- `docker-compose up --build`

 ## Backend

-### Getting Started
+1. Run `docker-compose up --build` from the root of `./backend` to start Redis and MongoDB
-- Start the server from `./backend` directory with command `air` for hot reloading
+2. Start the server from `./backend` with command `air` for live reloading

 ## Frontend

-- Start the dev server from `./frontend` directory with command `npm run dev`
+1. Start the dev server from `./frontend` directory with command `npm run dev`

-### Getting Started